Mitigating photon loss in linear optical quantum circuits: Method

 where $\frac{N'_k}{N_k}\epsilon_{bias,s^n_l}$ is the bias error introduced by replacing the interference term in recycled probability $p_R^k(s^n_l)$ with $p_{unif}$.
 And $\epsilon_{stat.,s^n_l}$ is the statistical error from estimating the recycled probabilities from a finite number of samples.
 These new expressions can then be solved to generate the mitigated outputs

 We now provide pseudocode with the steps required to use the linear solving method to generate the mitigated output.

 There exists a regime of recycling mitigation usefulness, where the combined bias and the statistical errors present in the mitigated probabilities are lower than the statistical errors of the postselected distribution.
-By combining upper bounds for each of these errors we will now provide conditions for recycling mitigation using linear solving to outperform postselection.
+Indeed, from Equation \ref{eqmitlinsolv}, it can be seen that the bias error of linear solving is upper bounded by we formally prove this in Appendix \ref{applinearsolv}.
+Similarly, and as stated in Section \ref{sec:prelim}, we show in Appendix \ref{applinearsolv} that statistical errors for a recycled probability constructed from $n-k$ photon statistics in linear solving is upper bounded by $M_{stat, k} \in O\bigg(\sqrt{\frac{{m \choose n}}{{n \choose k}(1-\eta)^{n-k}\eta^kN_{tot}}}\bigg)$, the ${m \choose n}$ can be replaced with $N_s$, if one is interested in mitigating a subset $N_s$ of probabilities.
+With these upper bounds in hand, one can find a condition on the number of samples up to which recycling mitigation outperforms postselection by solving for $N_{tot}$ in the following inequality